NBor/SkyPython/README.md

 to PySide is encapsulated in the src/skypython/SkyPython.py file

+Thank you to Allyson Wu and Morgan Redshaw for their contributions to this project.

+NOTE: This project does not come with any guarantee of support, therefore you should not expect support if you use this code

 FEATURES NOT IMPLEMENTED:

 Searching, Night Vision Mode, Image Gallery and Time Travel.